NextCenturyCorporation/neon-dash/src/app/library/README.md

 A **filter design** contains the data needed to create specific filter, including [field key(s)](#field-key), operator(s), values, and [filter type](#filter-type).
 The FilterService transforms filter designs into filter objects that it then saves and gives to the Search Component.

-However, a filter design can also be made without filter values.
+However, a filter design can also be made without any values.
 In this case, it's used to match all filters with the same field keys, operators, and filter type (and nested format for compound filters) but different values.
 Each Filter Component creates filters of a specific design; the Search Component uses the filter designs from its corresponding Filter Components to identify [externally filtered data](#externally-filtered-data).

 ### Filter Operator